About Prove It!

 The interactive poster provides the structure for a 1½ to 2½ hour meeting that can involve project staff, volunteers and members of the wider community.
 A facilitator, ideally someone other than the project manager, uses the instructions provided to help participants reflect on different aspects of their project.

-The workshop is designed to explore the unintended and unexpected consequences of a project, and to identify what can be learnt from the experience.
-A recording sheet is provided to capture the main points of the discussion for a report.
+The workshop explores the unintended and unexpected consequences of a project, and to identify what can be learnt from the experience.
+A recording sheet captures the main points of the discussion for a report.